robertamanta/E-learning-app/README.md

 # E-learning-app

 This is an e-learnig application developed for my final year project.

+##Technologies used:
+- Java Spring MVC
-The application was developed using Java Spring MVC, Spring Security ,
+- Java Spring Security
+- Hibernate
+- MySQL
+- JSP
+- CSS
+- HTML